staeco/vandelay/README.md

 #### options

+- concurrency - Optional `Number`, defaults to 8
+- onBegin(row, meta) - Optional `Function`
+- onError(err, row, meta) - Optional `Function`
+- onSkip(row, meta) - Optional `Function`
-- sandbox - Optional `Object`
+- onSuccess(row, meta) - Optional `Function`

-  - Creates a frozen global context, used for sandboxed transformers
-  - Only applies when using a string transformer
+The following are also available if the transformer is compiled code:

 - timeout - Optional `Number`
-  - Only applies when using a string transformer
 - compiler - Optional `Function`
-  - Only applies when using a string transformer
+  - If you are using babel, make sure you add `[ 'core-js', 'core-js/*' ]` to the `externalModules` option.
 - pooling - Optional `Boolean`
-  - Only applies when using a string transformer
   - When true, runs a pool of worker threads for your transform functions.
 This is incompatible with the `compiler` and `sandbox` options, due to issues transferring complex functions between threads.
-- concurrency - Optional `Number`, defaults to 8
-- onBegin(row, meta) - Optional `Function`
+- externalModules - Optional `Array<String>`
+  - List of modules the user is allowed to require.
+You can use asterisks to allow patterns.
+By default all external modules are disabled for security.
-- onError(err, row, meta) - Optional `Function`
+- coreModules - Optional `Array<String>`
+  - List of built-in node core modules the user is allowed to require.
+By default this is set to a [safe subset](https://github.com/staeco/vandelay/blob/master/src/sandbox.js#L10) that allows network but not filesystem access.
-- onSkip(row, meta) - Optional `Function`
+- mockModules - Optional `Object`
+  - Allows modules to be required, but substitutes them with the provided mocked values.
-- onSuccess(row, meta) - Optional `Function`
+- globals - Optional `Object`
+  - Creates a frozen global context, used for sandboxed transformers
+  - All normal node and JS globals are available - anything you provide in this object will be added in addition to those.

 ### tap(fn[, options])